 We recommend opting to use rosehip oil within skincare products as an active ingredient.
 This ensures you get all the benefits of rosehip oil without any irritation.
 It also, of course, means that you can benefit from additional active ingredients.
 Furthermore, rosehip oil on its own can go off quite quickly.
 By being with other ingredients, in appropriate packaging, you can benefit from extended life.

 We’ve got just the right amount of rosehip oil in three of our products to ensure that you get all the benefits without any problems.
 Rosehip oil is in our Organic Face Serum with Coffee Oil which is suitable for all skin types.
 In addition, it’s in our Coffee Face Scrub Floral Blend which is ideal for those with sensitive skin.
-We’ve also chosen to include rosehip oil in our night cream which we’re getting very excited about launching soon.
+We’ve also chosen to include rosehip oil in our night cream which promotes overnight skin regeneration.